CVE(LEGAL) - FACILITIES CONSTRUCTION: DESIGN-BUILD

 Note: For additional legal requirements applicable to purchases with federal funds, see CBB.

 "Design-build" is a project delivery method by which a governmental entity contracts with a single entity to provide both design and construction services for the construction, rehabilitation, alteration, or repair of a facility.
 Gov't Code 2269.301

 This policy applies only to a facility that is a building or an associated structure, including an electric utility structure.
 This policy does not apply to:

 A highway, road, street, bridge, underground utility, water supply project, water plant, wastewater plant, water and wastewater distribution or conveyance facility, wharf, dock, airport runway or taxiway, drainage project, or related type of project associated with civil engineering construction; or

 A building or structure that is incidental to a project that is primarily a civil engineering construction project.

 Gov't Code 2269.302

-The District may use the design-build method for the construction, rehabilitation, alteration, or repair of a building or associated structure.
-In using this method, the District shall enter into a single contract with a design-build firm for the design and construction of the building or associated structure in accordance with applicable legal requirements in this policy as well as other applicable legal requirements [see CV(LEGAL)] which include the following steps:
+A district may use the design-build method for the construction, rehabilitation, alteration, or repair of a building or associated structure.
+In using this method, the district shall enter into a single contract with a design-build firm for the design and construction of the building or associated structure in accordance with applicable legal requirements in this policy as well as other applicable legal requirements [see CV(LEGAL)] which include the following steps: